shimion/builder/inc/class/readme.txt

 == Frequently Asked Questions ==

 Visit our website [pagebuildersandwich.com](https://pagebuildersandwich.com/?utm_source=wordpress.org&utm_medium=faq&utm_campaign=Page%20Builder%20Sandwich
-) for FAQs and to learn more information about Page Builder Sandwich.
+) for FAQs and to learn more information about No Hassle Builder.

-View our [Documentation](http://docs.pagebuildersandwich.com) page for help and to learn more about how to use Page Builder Sandwich
+View our [Documentation](http://docs.pagebuildersandwich.com) page for help and to learn more about how to use No Hassle Builder

-If you cannot see the "Edit with Page Builder Sandwich" button on your frontend, please check our [docs for more information about this issue](http://docs.pagebuildersandwich.com/article/14-the-edit-with-page-builder-sandwich-button-doesnt-appear).
+If you cannot see the "Edit with No Hassle Builder" button on your frontend, please check our [docs for more information about this issue](http://docs.pagebuildersandwich.com/article/14-the-edit-with-no-hassle-builder-button-doesnt-appear).

 == Upgrade Notice ==